-Community Safety Patrol Team
+Community Safety Patrol Officers

 Community Safety Patrol Officers aim to reduce antisocial behaviour affecting people and places by:

 - Carrying out highly visible patrols in uniform to tackle and deter antisocial behaviour, crime and disorder as well as providing reassurance to local communities.

 - Working closely with local communities and partner agencies, such as local residents and businesses, community groups, Safer North Hampshire, housing associations and the police to tackle anti-social behaviour in partnership.

 - Taking a robust approach when dealing with those committing environmental crimes, such as dog fouling, litter and fly-tipping.

 - Encouraging and empowering residents to take ownership of their communities and report environmental and anti-social behaviour issues to the relevant agencies.

 - Organising various campaigns to address issues of antisocial behaviour affecting local communities.